18 The Ka’ba: The Nabataeans, Abraham or Adam?

 Uzza: Islam considers Hagar a legitimate wife of Abraham therefore Ismael his first-born son.
 The Koran is clear on the concept; Isaac was a gift from God to Abraham because of his willingness to sacrifice Ismael on a small hill next to the Ka'ba.

-Gerry: Who is right, the Bible which says that Abraham was willing to sacrifice Isaac and the Koran which says it was Ismael on hills at least a thousand miles apart?
+Gerry: Who is right, the Bible which says that Abraham was willing to sacrifice Isaac or the Koran which says it was Ismael on hills at least a thousand miles apart?

 Uzza: The Koran was also sent to correct errors in the Bible, so the Koran has to be right.